xtanaa001/academic-kickstart/content/research/incentives.md

 # {{% alert note %}}
 # Quickly discover relevant content by [filtering publications]({{< ref "/publication/_index.md" >}}).
 # {{% /alert %}}

+# ## Online Optimization
+# Reinforcement learning is concerned about making sequential decisions under uncertainty based on the theory of Markov Decision Process.
+For
 +++